apache/storm/external/storm-kafka/README.md

    see [How do I accurately get offsets of messages for a certain timestamp using OffsetRequest?](https://cwiki.apache.org/confluence/display/KAFKA/FAQ#FAQ-HowdoIaccuratelygetoffsetsofmessagesforacertaintimestampusingOffsetRequest?) in the Kafka FAQ

 As the topology runs the Kafka spout keeps track of the offsets it has read and emitted.
 Kafka spout offers two options for offset storage which can be configured by setting `SpoutConfig.stateStore`.
-By default, the `storm` option is chosen which stores offset state information under the ZooKeeper path `SpoutConfig.zkRoot+ "/" + SpoutConfig.id`.
+By default, the `zookeeper` option is chosen which stores offset state information under the ZooKeeper path `SpoutConfig.zkRoot+ "/" + SpoutConfig.id`.
 The second option is `kafka` which stores offset state information using
 Kafka's built-in offset management API.

 In the case of failures Kafka spout recovers from the last written offset.

-> **Important:**  When re-deploying a topology make sure that the settings for `SpoutConfig.zkRoot` (if `storm` is chosen as storage option)
+> **Important:**  When re-deploying a topology make sure that the settings for `SpoutConfig.zkRoot` (if `zookeeper` is chosen as storage option)
 > and `SpoutConfig.id` were not modified, otherwise the spout will not be able to read its previous consumer state information (i.e. the
 > offsets) from storage -- which may lead to unexpected behavior and/or to data loss, depending on your use case.